 Fani-Kayode had claimed that EFCC operatives surrounded Chief Justice of Nigeria, Walter Onnoghen’s home, while Odumakin shared a video to that effect.

-By Ikechukwu Nnochiri The suspended Chief Justice of Nigeria, CJN, Justice Walter Onnoghen, yesterday, pleaded not guilty to the six-count charge the Federal Government levelled against him.
+By Ikechukwu Nnochiri ABUJA- The suspended Chief Justice of Nigeria, CJN, Justice Walter Onnoghen, on Tuesday, failed to appear before the Code of Conduct Tribunal, CCT, for the Federal Government to open its case against him.

 Justice Walter Onnoghen, suspended Chief Justice of Nigeria (CJN), on Tuesday failed to appear for proceedings before the Code of Conduct Tribunal, where he is charged with six counts over allegations of fraudulent declaration of assets.

 Ade Adesomoju, Abuja The Code of Conduct Tribunal on Monday adjourned indefinitely its rulings on two separate motions filed by the suspended Chief Justice of Nigeria, Justice Walter Onnoghen, to challenge the tribunal’s jurisdiction to entertain the charges of non-declaration of assets preferred against him by the Federal Government.

 In addition, Buhari’s suspension of the Chief Justice of Nigeria, Justice Walter Onnoghen, last year was seen as pre-empting the outcome of the 2019 elections.